 Thanks to over 6,000 people who've taken action for the campaign, in April 2017 parliament changed the law to give Ofcom new powers to legally enforce subtitles on video-on-demand services.

-Last year, Ofcom consulted on what the regulations for on-demand content should look like.
-Now they've made recommendations to the government proposing that 40% of content should be subtitled within two years of the legislation coming into force, increasing to 80% after four years.
-We welcome these proposals.
+Ofcom consulted on what the regulations for on-demand content should look like and made recommendations to the government proposing that 40% of content should be subtitled within two years of the legislation coming into force, increasing to 80% after four years.
+We welcomed these proposals.